 equipment loading shall be within pre-contingency ratings supplied by asset owners; and

 transfers shall be restricted to prevent pre-contingency voltage collapse.

+RAS arming, where available and practical, may be utilized during short duration switching periods to provide added system security beyond what is required by this policy, subject to restrictions listed in Appendix C: RAS Restrictions during High-Risk Operating State.

 Additional provisions – The IESO publishes and maintains a market manual for outage management of facilities and equipment connected to the IESO-controlled grid, or which may affect the operation of the IESO-controlled grid.
 Refer to MM 7.3.